Common Tax Questions Roundup

 1 – “Am I withholding enough from my paycheck?”

 We can’t tell you what you should claim, as this varies based on a number of factors.
-Luckily, the IRS website offers a handy tool to help determine the proper withholding.
+Luckily, we offer a handy tax withholding calculator and the IRS website offers a handy tool to help determine the proper withholding.

 Remember: it’s important to revisit your withholding as your life changes.
 If your circumstances changes – like the birth of a child, a marriage, or a divorce – it’s up to you to change your withholdings on a W-4.
 Many employees neglect to take this step, resulting in withholding a number that is too low or high.